JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-12-24-state-monad.md

 }
 ```

 This encoding is acceptable for an OOP style, but it has a problem: **State changes are implicit**.
-Each one of our functions needs to access and modify a shared state, (the `accounts` collection) that is external to the scope of the function itself.
+Each one of our functions needs to access and modify a shared state, (the `accounts` balance) that is external to the scope of the function itself.
 Let's improve that a little bit.

 ### Avoiding implicit state changes